What Is a Trademark: Everything You Need to Know

 Things changed in the late 1800s when Congress passed the first federal trademark.
 Since then, the federal trademark has become the preferred method for businesses and corporations.
 This has led to a concentration of trademark law on the federal level.
 Before federal trademark law, many businesses found their competitors offering similar products and services using the same trademark in other states, thus leading to brand confusion and a lack of brand loyalty.
 As consumers began traveling longer distances, federal trademark law finally became the new standard, ensuring trademark protection in all areas of the country.

 If you need help understanding what a trademark is, you can post your legal job on UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.